Project-ELYX/Project-CyberPlasma/README.md

    ```
 3. Enable the theme from *System Settings → Appearance → Window Decorations*.

+See [Window Decorations/README.md](Window%20Decorations/README.md) for details on each SVG and licensing.

 ### Future EWW Config
 An EWW configuration will be provided in a future update.
 Once available:
 1. Copy the `eww/` directory to `~/.config/eww`.